The Simplicity of Physical Laws: Theoretical Benefits

-Finally, suppose PU means that we should expect that the law $L$ to be uniform.
-This interpretation shifts our attention from the mosaic to the law.
-However, it is still the wrong principle.
-Some people might understand the uniformity of $L$ to mean that it is of the form ``for all $x$, if $Fx$ then $Gx$,'' which is a regularity, i.e. a universally quantified statement about the mosaic, holding for everything, everywhere, and everywhen.
-The problem is that the principle is vacuous, as any statement can be translated into a universally quantified sentence.
-That I have five coins in my pocket is equivalent to the statement that, for everything and everywhere and everywhen, I have five coins in my pocket.
-Suppose we understand the uniformity of $L$ to mean that it does not have refer to any particular individual, location, or time.
-That version is too restrictive.
-There are candidate laws that do refer to particular facts, such as the Past Hypothesis of statistical mechanics, quantum equilibrium distribution in Bohmian mechanics, the Weyl curvature hypothesis in general relativity, and the No-Boundary Wave Function proposal in quantum cosmology.
+(3) \textbf{Uniformity of Laws}.
+Finally, suppose PU demands the uniformity of law $L$.
+This interpretation shifts the focus from the mosaic to the law.
+However, this is also problematic.
+Some take uniformity of $L$ to mean that laws must take the form ``for all $x$, if $Fx$ then $Gx$,'' which is a regularity, i.e. a universally quantified statement about the mosaic, holding for everything, everywhere, and everywhen.
+However, any statement can be rewritten as a universal quantification, making this interpretation vacuous.
+That I have five coins in my pocket on January 1, 2024 is equivalent to the statement that, for everything and everywhere and everywhen, I have five coins in my pocket on January 1, 2024.
+Suppose instead $L$ cannot reference particular individuals, locations, or times.
+This is no longer vacuous, but is too restrictive.
+Many good candidate laws do refer to particular facts, such as the Past Hypothesis in statistical mechanics, the quantum equilibrium distribution in Bohmian mechanics, the Weyl curvature hypothesis in general relativity, and the No-Boundary Wave Function in quantum cosmology (\S4.3).
 These laws can be accepted on scientific and inductive grounds, and may be required to ultimately vindicate our inductive practice.
-(I say more about this in \S4.3.)
-Suppose we understand PU to mean that the same law applies to everywhere in spacetime.
-That version is again vacuous, as even an intuitively non-uniform law can be described by a uniform law with a temporal variation, such as
+Alternatively, suppose PU requires that the same law applies everywhere in spacetime.
+This is again vacuous, as even an intuitively non-uniform law can be rewritten as a uniform law with temporal variation, such as:

-with $F$ given by Newtonian gravitation.
-The same law can be applied to everywhere in spacetime.
+where $F$ is given by Newtonian gravitation and $t$ is a time in the far future.
+The disjunctive law applies everywhere in some spacetime but is clearly non-uniform in content.
+Thus, uniformity of laws is not the right foundation for inductive reasoning.